meithan/Euler1D_Benchmark/README.md

 ## Results

 The results of the benchmark are presented in the following plots.
-The bar heights are the average execution times over 10 runs in each case, while the numbers above them are execution time ratios vs the C/C++ implementation.
+The bar heights are the average execution time averaged over 10 runs for each case, normalized to the execution time of the C/C++ implementation.
+In the first plot the native Python implementations are shown on a separate scale.

 #### **Linear** Y scale
 ![Lin scale](https://github.com/meithan/Euler1D_Benchmark/blob/main/benchmark_lin.png)